kirklg/automata/README.md

 forces state to be reset on all state machines to ensure correctness.
 This is also because I'm too lazy to figure out a way to fix this, and plus I've told you here so you have been
 WARNED, AND it is quite idiotic to even try imo.

-RSM: which is just a fancy way of saying Log structured merge tree logs on N nodes using the configured node ring data structure, shit that was way too fancy too ;)
+RSM: which is just a fancy way of saying Log structured merge tree logs on N nodes using the configured node ring data structure, (mmmk that was way too fancy too ;))
 NodeRing data structure can be 1 of 2 things: circular ring buffers (bip-buffer I'm looking at you!) or a token ring (via consistent hashing, like how Cassandra does it